GauravYS/DeClEx/README.md

 We used JavaScript, HTML and CSS for our frontend.

 ### Hosting the application on GCP
-1. Create an Clooud Engine, with suffient memory, ideally you can use **c2-standard-4** machine type.
+1. Create an Cloud Engine, with suffient memory, ideally you can use **c2-standard-4** machine type.
 CPU platform is **Intel Cascade Lake**.
 Make sure you have python3.9 and above in the instance created.
 2. Check python version using bellow command
 ```
 python3 --version